Mariners activate infielder Tim Lopes and reliever Brandon Brennan from the injured list

 Before Tuesday’s game, Lopes was doing some work without field coach Chris Prieto.
 He may be asked to play some left field, which is where Beckham was seeing the bulk of his playing time.
 Lopes has never played outfield in his professional career.
 But he has good speed and athleticism.

 “He really hasn’t not played much at all out there,” manager Scott Servais said.
 “He’s got good speed and can steal some bases.
-He came into my office and his guys got really big, I said, ‘Dude, it’s a way to get in the lineup.
+He came into my office and his eyes got really big, I said, ‘Dude, it’s a way to get in the lineup.
 You have to do what you gotta do.'”

 Brennan, 28, went on the injured list with a shoulder strain on July 14.
 Prior to that, he’d been one of the Mariners’ relievers.
-In eight relief appearances with Tacoma, he posted a 1-0 record with a 1.17 ERA while striking out nine and walking four in 7 2/3 innings pitched.
+In eight relief appearances with Tacoma, he posted a 1-0 record with a 1.17 ERA while striking out nine and walking four in 7 2/3 innings.
 Over his first 15 appearances of the season, he had a 1.96 ERA.

 “We won’t run him out three or four days in a row,” Servais said.
 “We’ll be smart with how we use these guys.”